Getting a mortgage - First time buyer

 How fast can you raise your credit score?

 Improving your credit score is not an exact science.
-There are a few things you can do in the short-term that should give it a small, but noticeable boost. however generally, for a marked improvement in your rating, you’ll need to take months and as much as a couple of years working at it.
+There are a few things you can do in the short-term that should give it a small, but noticeable boost.
+However generally, for a marked improvement in your rating, you’ll need to take months and as much as a couple of years working at it.
 If you have lots of ‘bad’ debts, you may not start to see much improvement until these are paid off, which could take even longer.

 What credit score do you need for a mortgage?